mslobodyanyuk/KeyUA-test/readme.md

 DB_PASSWORD = your_password
 ```

+6. starting migrations

+`php artisan migrate`

+7. starting seeding

+`php artisan db:seed`

 MySQL

+- Database dump for MySQL-task.
+Located in the /public folder in a file:

+`MySQLkeyua_test.txt`

+Download a database dump( - database dump contains CREATE/USE DATABASE statement):

 - Database schema and SQL-queries.
 Located in the /public folder in a file:

 `Database schema and SQL-queries.txt`

 Useful links:
 =============